spasoye/rockpro64-nextcloud-setup/README.md

 In the end it’s a bit of a Frankenstein build — old drives, reused PSU, random cables - but that’s part of the fun.
 The goal wasn’t to build a shiny commercial NAS, but something modular, hackable, and entirely mine.

+## Software setup

+For the operating system, I went with Armbian, which is a lightweight Debian-based distro optimized for ARM boards like the ROCKPro64.
+I started by downloading the latest Armbian CLI image (no desktop environment) from the [official site](https://www.armbian.com/rockpro64/).

+Since this system will run headless 24/7, there’s no need for a GUI, so I downloaded a minimal Armbian image.
+Once the image was ready, I flashed it to a microSD card using **balenaEtcher**, though you can use any tool like **dd** or even **Raspberry Pi Imager**.

+After the first boot, I connected via the serial console to monitor startup logs and complete the initial setup — setting up my user, hostname, SSH server.
+For those not skillfull enough, me included, Armbian has a equivalent of Raspberry's **raspi-config** originaly named **armbian-config** that lets you configure your setting in a more intuitive way through **ncurses** based **TUI**.